Carina-P/ms3-best-books/test/TESTS.md

 - I guess the following is not a bug, but it got me realy confused: If i use "inspect" in Chomes Developers Tool when looking at Best Books, suddenly/randomly? the select-lists in "opinion"-modal stops working.
 But if I remove the "inspect"-"mode" everything works OK again.
 - Warning from Lighthouse in Chomes Dev Tool: Contrast in brand-image in navbar is not enough.
-I have choosen to not fix it since it is a brand.
+I have choosen to not fix this.